 - Get things down on a calendar.
 There’s no excuse for missed appointments or ineffective time management if you’ve taken the time to write it down.

 How to manage time: A five step plan

 While your dream feels like..well…a dream, getting there can be a bit of a ‘mare’.
 Revising for exams for example – not exactly anyone’s ideal Sunday afternoon.
 So, if you’ve got a painfully boring task to do, remember to keep the end goal in sight.
 After all, there’s a reason why you’re putting yourself through this hell.
 Try breaking your task down into manageable chunks and only working for a specific amount of time.
 This five step guide to getting something done, inspired by the Pomodoro technique, should help.

 - Choose a task on your to-do list.

 - Set a timer on your phone for 25 minutes and work solidly on your task for that time.

 - When the timer goes off, take a five minute break.
 Make a cuppa, stretch your legs, treat yourself to a loo break.
+Whatever you want.

 - After your five minute break, set your timer for another 25 minutes and get back to work.

-How to curb procrastination
+How to avoid procrastination

 - Chat about this subject on our Discussion Boards.